vekatze/neut/book/src/modules-and-sources.md

 <div class="info-block">

-You can change the locations of special directories such as `build` or `source` by using `module.ens`.
+You can change the locations of special directories such as `cache` via `module.ens`.
 See [Modules](./modules.md) for more information.

 </div>

 ### module.ens

-The content of `module.ens` should be something like the below:
+The content of `module.ens` should be something like the following:

 ```ens
 {